Updated: 021/04/22 | June 4th, 2022

-One archipelago has captured the western imagination more than any other; the Samoan Islands.
-This group of twenty-odd islands contains a patchwork of multi-culture, colonial pasts and modern identity like no other.
+One archipelago has a particularly interesting setup; the Samoan Islands.
+This group of twenty-odd islands contains a patchwork of multi-culture, colonial pasts and a fascinating modern identity.

 Although known geographically as the Samoan Islands, a large line can be drawn down the middle, both geographically, culturally, historically and politically.
 This line divides the Samoan Islands into two respective camps; Samoa and American Samoa.
 So, what Is the difference between Samoa and American Samoa, and how did it come to be that there is a difference at all?